sans-dev/drawerCapture/README.md

 1. Click the 'Capture' button.
 2. Wait for a short while until the image is captured.
 3. Preview the captured image.
-4. Click 'Save' to save the image.
+4. Click 'Save' which opens the metadata collection fields.

 ## Collection Information
 After saving the image, a metadata mask opens to add metadata about the image.